chrisguttandin/rxjs-broker/README.md

 import { mask } from 'rxjs-broker';
 ```

-The `mask()` method takes a JSON object which gets used to extract incoming data and two enhance outgoing data.
+The `mask()` function takes a JSON object which gets used to extract incoming data and to enhance outgoing data.
 If there is for example a DataChannel which receives two types of message: control messages and measurement messages.
 They might look somehow like this:

 ```json
 {